This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

 I recently read an article that made the case that figuring out what makes you unique and stand out from your competition is bad for business―”Don’t spend any more time worrying about what makes you different, just get going with it!” — and the crowd went wild!

-Readers loved the message because they were given permission to let go of all the traditional marketing advice telling them they NEED! to define what makes them UNIQUE!
+Readers loved the message because they were given permission to let go of all the traditional marketing advice telling them they NEED!
+To define what makes them UNIQUE!
 OR ELSE!
-And I know why: because it’s hard.
+And I know why: because for most people, this is really hard.
+Unfortunately, I don’t tell people to skip over something that’s important just because it’s hard.

-But the takeaway message really wasn’t “don’t stand out.”
+The takeaway message really wasn’t “don’t stand out” though.
 It was actually, “don’t let it hold you back or keep you stuck if you can’t figure out what makes you a special flower, just get to work.”
 I agree.
-But I don’t recommend you avoid thinking through the hard questions just because they’re hard.

 You don’t need to be a unicorn

 “What makes you unique and valuable” requires some research and soul-searching, that’s true.
 But you don’t need to figure out what makes you a zebra-striped unicorn that smells like marshmallows — something that’s never existed before in all of history.

 You just have to be different in the mind of the customer, and they’re not comparing you to every other option in the world — more likely, just 3 or 4.
 If you were to line up your top 3 competitors, how is the experience working with you different?
 “I’m the one that______.”

 If you don’t know what your strengths are, ask your customers.
 I recommend sending out a customer feedback survey and looking through testimonials, reviews and email correspondence (lots of feedback gold happens when projects are just wrapping up) and looking for patterns.
 How do customers feel about you?
 What do they say over and over again?